ephraimduncan/awesome-developer-dictionary/README.md

 - **binary operator**: an operator that takes two arguments.
 - **boilerplate**: A boilerplate is a collection of code snippets and assets that can be reused to boost development.
 - **boolean**: a data type that has one of two possible values (usually denoted true and false).
+- **bootstrap**: Bootstrap is a free, open-source frontend framework for designing websites and web apps.
+Bootstrap includes HTML and CSS-based design templates for typography, forms, buttons, tables, navigation, modals and more, plus JavaScript plugins.
 - **branch**: a parallel world where you can create commits without introducing bugs into production code.
 - **browser**: The program you use to access the Web — such as Chrome, Firefox, or Safari.
 - **bug**: an error in the source code that causes a program to produce unexpected results.